 Value for the money vs. other options

-I think the Burton Rulers are ideal all-mountain boots for their price range.
-There are competitive prices in the same range, such as the Salomon Focus or the DC Judge boots, but I think where the Burtons really take the cake is the comfort.
+I think the Burton Rulers are a great choice for all-mountain boots at their price range.
+There are other options available in the all-mountain category with competitive prices, such as the Salomon Focus or the DC Judge boots, but I think where the Burtons really take the cake is the comfort.
 I have never had a boot more comfortable than this pair, which really sets them above other competitors of a similar price.
+They're perfect for both beginners and advanced riders and will hold their own on the slopes regardless of the terrain.

-The Burton Rulers are the perfect boots for someone looking for an all-mountain experience.
-The comfort of the boots means the rider can go all day without sore feet, and the mid flex allows for a versatile ride that ranges from aggressive steeps to playful freestyle.
+The Burton Rulers 100% live up to the Burton legacy.
+They are the perfect boots for someone looking for an all-mountain experience.
+The comfort of the boots means the rider can go all day without sore feet, and the mid-flex allows for a versatile ride that ranges from aggressive steeps to playful freestyle.
+The dual-BOA fit system allows for a precision fit.
+Ultra-durable materials used in the boot mean it will stand up to the harshest conditions throughout the lifetime of the product.
+Be sure to mention them to your Curated Snowboard Expert to determine the proper boot size for you, as sometimes it varies between brands.